When To Start With Spectral Analysis

 visible authority without effort

-Men appreciate efficiency— color analysis gives them exactly that.
+Men appreciate efficiency— spectral analysis gives them exactly that.

 Ages 30–45